Part D Extra Help

 More Help for Lowering Medicare Costs

-If you do not qualify for one of the programs described above, you may be able to lower your Medicare spending by joining a Medicare Advantage Plan.
-If you remain in the traditional Medicare program, you may be able to lower spending by buying a Medicare supplemental plan, which is also called a Medigap plan.
+If you do not qualify for one of the programs described above, you may be able to lower your Medicare costs by joining a Medicare Advantage Plan.
+If you remain in the traditional Medicare program, you may be able to lower your costs by buying a Medicare supplemental plan, which is also called a Medigap plan.

 If you need help, the Medicare Rights Center has trained counselors to help you find financial aid.
 You can call the helpline at 800-333-4114 on weekdays.